 - wiring (everything you need!)

 - The kit is very simple to set up, with some very well put together guides for everything you need to do.

 - Larger inverter and charge controller, allowing for higher energy use and an additional solar panel.

 - Charge controller and inverter from an industry-leading manufacturer

 - Grape Solar give a fantastic standard of customer service – you can call them with any question or problem and they will go out of their way to help.

 - All the connectors in the kit are industry standard, so expansion is easy.

-- The GS-400 kit doesn’t include any batteries, and you will need to purchase at least one 12V deep cycle battery in order for the kit to work.
+- This solar kit doesn’t include any batteries, so you will need to purchase at least one 12 volt deep cycle battery in order for the kit to work.